Alice S. Wells: Among First Policewomen

 Urged Other Changes

-As she advocated for more policewomen, she realized that women would be better served by specific training since they were not given all the equipment that their male counterparts were.
+As she advocated for more policewomen, she realized that women would be better served by specific training since they were not given all the equipment that their male counterparts had.
 Here, Wells approached the University of California Southern Division (now UCLA) and urged them to offer a course to train women in law enforcement.
 That class became a reality in the summer of 1918.
 It was run by the School’s Criminology Department.

 Wells was active in many other causes.
 She founded the Pan-Pacific Association for Mutual Understanding in 1924 and this group met regularly.
 She was also chairman and first present of the Women’s Peace Officers Association.
 (1928)

 She stayed with the Los Angeles Police Department until retirement in 1940.
 In 1934, she requested what became her final position: to establish and curate a police museum.
-The Los Angeles History Museum still exists today in Highland Park section of Los Angeles.
+The Los Angeles Police Museum still exists today in Highland Park section of Los Angeles.

 Wells died in 1957.
 Her funeral was well attended by all the senior officers in the police department.
 Her casket was accompanied by a 10-woman honor guard—something that would have made Alice Wells proud.